SciTools/cartopy/docs/source/index.rst

 Cartopy is a Python library designed to make drawing maps for data analysis easy and enjoyable.

-Primarily the non-drawing functionality of cartopy makes use of proj.4, numpy, geos and shapely; with a simple and intuitive interfacing to matplotlib for the actual map drawing.
+Primarily the non-drawing functionality of cartopy makes use of proj.4, numpy, geos and shapely; with simple and intuitive interfacing to matplotlib for map drawing.

 Some of the key features of cartopy are: